About EAN Guidelines for Neurologists

 A set of criteria to be applied for prioritizing topics for future EAN guidelines was therefore defined, as well as the procedure for their implementation.
 For this purpose, the EAN GPG invited relevant stakeholders including professionals who have experience and expertise in the development, assessment and implementation of CPGs together with health policy makers, patient representatives and national organisations to take part in a Delphi consensus project.

-Every year, EAN shall open a Call for Topic Proposals to invite EAN Scientific Panel Members, EAN Individual Members, National Societies, Partner Societies, and EFNA to submit guideline topics of interest.
+Every 2-3 years, EAN shall open a Call for Guideline Topic Proposals to invite EAN Scientific Panel Members, EAN Individual Members, National Societies, Partner Societies, and EFNA to submit guideline topics of interest.
 The EAN Guideline Production Group, Scientific Committee, and Board then review and select topics that are the most clinically relevant based on the EAN prioritization criteria.

-Following the priority criteria developed through a rigorous process, the EAN Guideline Production Group, Scientific Committee, and Board then review and select topics that are the most clinically relevant.
+Following the priority criteria developed through the above-mentioned consensus, the EAN Guideline Production Group, Scientific Committee, and Board then evaluate all the topic proposals.
+The top-ranking 30 topics are then considered as Priority Topics, which have then a validity of 2 years.

 The 7 Criteria for ranking the priority of EAN guidelines: